Who is a motor trade policy suitable for?

 What does motor trade insurance cover?

 The great thing is that motor trade insurance is very customisable.
-You’ll be able to specify exactly what your insurance covers based on your individual business requirements.
+You’ll be able to specify exactly what your insurance covers based on your unique needs.
 This means you can make the policy as lean or as comprehensive as you like, and only pay for what you need.

-A typical policy tends to cover a selection of these:
+A typical policy tends to cover the below.

-If you or your employees drive customer vehicles and the business’ vehicles on the road, you’ll need some form of road risk insurance.
-Like standard car insurance, road risk insurance is required by law.
-It can be broken down into three sub-levels:
+Those who work in the motor trade industry and drive customer vehicles and business vehicles on the road will need some form of road risk insurance.
+Road risk insurance is required by law.
+It can be broken down into three sub-levels.

 Third-party only

-The legal minimum requirement, this covers the cost of damage to any other car, property or person in the event you have an accident while driving a customer’s or business’ vehicle.
-It doesn’t cover the car your driving – you’d have to pay for damage to that yourself.
+This is the legal minimum requirement.
+It covers the cost of damage to any other car, property or person if you have an accident while driving a customer’s or business’s vehicle.
+However, it doesn’t cover the car you’re driving.

 This offers the above, plus cover for vehicles in your care, custody or control that are stolen or damaged by fire.